Ideas & Submissions

 Twin Cities Pride Magazine exists to amply voices from every part of Minnesota’s LGBTQ+ community.
 We understand that representation in media makes a difference, and we know that the amount of local media space for queer voices to tell the stories relevant to their experience is severely limited.
 We want this magazine to be part of a growing movement that corrects this underrepresentation, and we need your help to make that happen.

 This magazine would not exist without original reporting.
-If you are a freelance writer and have a great idea for an article, send a pitch to email@example.com that includes the following details.
+If you are a freelance writer and have a great idea for an article, send us a pitch that includes the following details:

 - The name of the person, group, or issue you’d like to profile and why.
 Tell us, in a few sentences, how it’s different, new, engaging, or otherwise noteworthy.